 Table 5 above shows that of the 88 respondents, the majority of respondents with 63 (71.6%) respondents consumed the amount of Fe supplementation (tablets plus blood) according to the amount obtained [36].
 Whereas 25 respondents (28.4%) consume less blood added tablets than the number of added blood tablets.
 Three respondents (3.4%) did not routinely consume blood-added tablets because they were bored.
 One respondent (1.1%) did not routinely consume blood-added tablets because they is blood tablets because they forgot.
-Twelve respondents (13.6%) did not routinely consume blood tablets because of nausea/vomiting.
-One respondent (1.1%) did not routinely consume blood tablets because he did not like it.
+Twelve respondents (13.6%) did not routinely consume blood tablets because they forgot.
+Twelve respondents (1.1%) did not routinely consume blood tablets because they forgot.
+Twelve respondents (1.1%) did not routinely consume blood tablets because they did not routinely consume blood tablets because they forgot.
+Twelve respondents (1.1%) did not routinely consume blood tablets because they forgot.
+Twelve respondents (1.1%) did not routinely consume blood tablets because they did not routinely consume blood tablets because they did not routinely consume blood tablets because they here a consume blood tablets because they did not routinely consume blood tablets because tablets because he did not like it.

-Bivariate analysis was carried out to see the relationship between the independent variable (Fe supplementation ie the number of tablets added to blood obtained and the number of tablets added to blood taken) with the dependent variable (LBW events).
+Bivariate analysis was carried out to see the relationship between the independent variable (Fe supplementation ie the number of tablets added to blood obtained and the number of tablets added to blood taken) to the dependent variable (LBW events).
 The statistical test used was the Chi-Square test with a degree of confidence of 95% ( $\alpha = 0.05$ ).
-The provisions of the Chi-Square test according to Hastono and Sabri (2010) are as follows: a) The Chi-Square test is very well used for tables with large degrees of freedom (df); b) If the table used is 2x2 and no cells have Expected Count (E) <5, then the test used should be Continuity Correction; c) If the 2x2 table is found cells have an E value <5, then the test used is the Fisher Exact Test, and if the table is more than 2x2 using Pearson Chi-Square; and d) Decisions made from the Chi-Square results are if p> $\alpha$ (0.05), Ho is rejected.
+The provisions of the Chi-Square test according to Hastono and Sabri (2010) are as follows: a) The Chi-Square test is very well used for tables with large degrees of freedom (df); b) If the table used is 2x2 and no cells have Expected Count (E) <5, then the test used should be Continuity Correction; c) If the 2x2 table is found cells have an E value <5, then the test used is the Fisher Exact Test, and if the table is more than 2x2 using Pearson Chi-Square; and d) Decisions made from the Chi-Square results are if $p > \alpha$ (0.05), Ho is rejected.